 With our free classroom layout maker, you can plan the ideal layout for your classroom.
-With a click of your mouse, you can add storage, bookshelves, desks, chairs, etc. Move each item around until you find the ideal layout.
+With a click of your mouse, you can add storage, bookshelves, desks, chairs, etc. Drag each item around the “classroom” until you find the ideal layout.
 Drag items, duplicate them, and delete them with one click of your mouse.

-- Click on the button above to open the classroom seating chart maker.
+- Click on the button below to open the classroom seating chart maker.

 - Click to add desks, chairs, blackboard, storage, etc. Drag each item to wherever you want it to appear.

 - To add the students’ names to the seating layout chart, click on “add text”.